 PC building requires about 30 minutes to an hour approximately to install the components and connect the cables to get the display on your monitor but the steps ahead are even more time-consuming and necessary than getting the display itself.
-These steps include OS installation, driver installation, essential programs installation, monitoring the hardware, downloading your work files and much more.
+These steps include OS installation, driver installation, essential program installation, monitoring the hardware, downloading your work files, and much more.

-These steps require you to take care of your hardware and software/OS of your computer from time to time to stop your system going into a state where it’s almost impossible to get it back to the level when it used to perform at its 100%.
-The following list of Tips and HowTo’s will ensure that your computer stays right on the track, perform better, live for a longer period of time and will eventually save your time and money which you end up spending in getting your system repaired at a computer shop.
+These steps require you to take care of the hardware and software/OS of your computer from time to time to stop your system from going into a state where it’s almost impossible to get it back to the level when it used to perform at its 100%.
+The following list of Tips and HowTo will ensure that your computer stays right on track, perform better, live for a longer period of time, and will eventually save your time and money which you end up spending on getting your system repaired at a computer shop.

 CLEAN AND MANAGE

 The dust and dirt that accumulates on the PC components may result in thermal throttling and even in some cases jammed mechanical operations.
-Motherboard, Graphics card, DIMM slots, hard drives, Power supplies, chassis fans, all of them require time to time cleaning with proper tools and cleaning kits, and it’s recommended that you do clean your PC hardware every 3 months.
+Motherboard, Graphics card, DIMM slots, hard drives, Power supplies, and chassis fans, all of them require time-to-time cleaning with proper tools and cleaning kits, and it’s recommended that you Clean your PC hardware every 3 months.

-Similarly, clean your Keyboard which accumulates dust very easily as compared to the other peripherals like a mouse, headset and monitor and results in very uncomfortable operation.
-It’s usually more time consuming than cleaning any other component and it’s ok if you do that once in 6 months or a year.
+Similarly, cleaning your Keyboard which accumulates dust very easily as compared to the other peripherals like a mouse, headset, and monitors and results in very uncomfortable operation.
+It’s usually more time-consuming than cleaning any other component and it’s ok if you do that once in 6 months or a year.
 To clean a keyboard, you should switch off the computer and use a cleansing wipe to clean the keys from the top.
 To further clean the keyboard from tricky areas, use compressed air and a brush that is adequately thick enough to reach out between the keys.
 Do not spill any liquid on it.